YiouZuo/slack-train/README.md

 Message "train" in Slack channel and triggers Raspberry Pi to ring a train horn.
 It is written with Node.js.

 ## Background
 We have a nice kitchen at work and people try to eat lunch together to bond.
-The idea is to message a Slack channel, for example `@here, lunch train`.
-And it triggers our Raspberry Pi to ring a train horn -- we also set up a giphy app so within the Slack channel, a train giphy pops up in response.
+The idea is to message a Slack channel with a key word `train`, for example `@here, lunch train`, and it triggers our Raspberry Pi to ring a train horn -- we also set up a giphy app so within the Slack channel, a train giphy pops up in response.

 ## How To
 1. Clone the repo to your Raspberry Pi and run npm install.
 This will install all of the dependencies slack-train requires.